vardtlv/Tutorials/DataStructeres/LinearProbing.md

 # :arrow_right_hook: Linear Probing

-In Linear Probing, we resolve the collasions by incrementing the index untill the position is not take.
+In Linear Probing, we resolve the collasions by incrementing the index untill the position is not taken.
 > index = index + 1

 Before collasion our array was organized in following way.